 If the landlord fails to lodge the bond, even after the tenant has notified the RTBA, the tenant should apply to VCAT for an order compelling the landlord to lodge the bond, and refer the matter to CAV (see “Contacts”).

-If the tenant pays a bond, the landlord must give the tenant two copies of a completed and signed condition report before the tenant enters into occupation of the premises (s 35(1)).
-Within three business days of entering into occupation, the tenant must return one copy of the condition report to the landlord with their signature.
+If the tenant pays a bond, the landlord must give the tenant two copies of a completed and signed condition report before the tenant occupies the premises (s 35(1) RT Act).
+Within three business days of moving in, the tenant must return one signed copy of the condition report to the landlord.

 Tenants should make a thorough inspection of the property before they move in and note any problems (e.g. carpet stains) in detail on both copies of the report.
 If there is not enough room on the report to record all disagreements, the tenant may write “see attached” in the appropriate section and attach a separate sheet.

 A condition report that is signed by the landlord and tenant is conclusive evidence of the state of repair of the property, except for problems that could not have reasonably been discovered on inspection (e.g. the roof leaks when it rains (s 36)).
 At the end of the tenancy, the condition report helps determine liability if there is any dispute about damage or cleaning.
 If the landlord fails to provide a condition report at the start of the tenancy, the tenant should still record their observations of the condition of the premises.
 It is strongly recommended that tenants take photographs of all parts of the property at the start and termination of the lease.